Taj Mahal (2008 film): Production

 Director R. Chandru stated that the film would be based on his life as an aspiring film director.
 He stated, "I had cherished dreams of becoming a director since my childhood.
 My father, being a farmer, did not like the idea.
 He used to beat me when I bunked school and watched a movie at touring talkies near my village.
 I had to run away from home to realise my ambition.
 I thought it would be nice to tell the future directors that hard work and dedication are musts to realise their ambition.
 I conveyed this through Taj Mahal."
 He wrote the story after completing his graduation and was partly financed by a farmer by ₹3 lakh, who wanted a role for himself in the film.

 It was reported in November 2007 that Sunil Raoh would play the lead role in the film opposite Pooja Gandhi.
 Chandru had stated that Rajkiran would play a pivotal role in the film, and that "the film relates to the element of love".
 He added that filming would take place in Kullu–Manali, Taj Mahal, Bangalore, Mysore and in the periphery of Sakleshpur, and that it would begin on 17 December.
 However, Raoh backed out, citing personal reasons.
 Ajay Rao, who had one successful role in the film Excuse Me (2003), replaced him.

 Upon the film's release, some viewers called Chandru, accusing him of basing the film on their lives.
 Chandru dismissed these claims and stated that the film was based on events in a friend's life.
 Speaking of the film's making in a 2017 interview, Chandru recalled, "The film progressed slowly but steadily.
 I would work as a director during the day and as a cook at nights.
 Me and the producers hired a small room, where we slept on mats...
 Soon, the film was complete and released.
 But the same day there was a bomb blast in one of the theatres and all theatres were empty.
 My stomach churned as the producer had put his all in this film.
 I broke down.
 But, the next day when the theatres opened, Taj Mahal was running houseful across Karnataka.
 It had a successful run and created history."

 Soundtrack

-The music of the film was composed by Abhiman Roy.
+The music of the film was composed by Abhimann Roy.
 The soundtrack album consists of seven tracks.
 It won Roy the Karnataka State Film Award for Best Music Director for 2008–09.
 The track "Kushiyagide" was received well.